 James Thomas Ford, Ph.D.

-These days I distinguish three overlapping aspects of my teaching career: global learning, short-term study abroad, and community engagement.
 My ultimate goal as an instructor in the humanities is to help students think, read and write critically about the complexities of the human experience.
 I provide them the tools with which they can establish a frame of reference, formulate their own questions, and seek answers to those questions.
-My intention is that they come out of the course mindful that history is essentially about interpretation.
-The course curriculum, ever the product of experimentation, equips students to draw meaningful connections between the past and present.
+My intention is that they come out of the course mindful that history is essentially an investigation.

 I am currently researching the use of historical memoirs as an effective teaching tool in a comparative genocide course.